GeorgeSolorio/RableWabble/README.md

 | QuestionGroupBuilder.swift | This file contains objects that help with the creation and deletion of custom questions | QuestionGroupBuilder, QuestionBuilder |

 ## Caretakers
-The Caretakers folder can be found in the [Caretaker](https://github.com/GeorgeSolorio/RableWabble/tree/master/RableWabble/Caretakers) folder
+The Caretakers files can be found in the [Caretaker](https://github.com/GeorgeSolorio/RableWabble/tree/master/RableWabble/Caretakers) folder
 | File                       | Description                                                                             | Obejcts                               |
 | ---------------------------|:----------------------------------------------------------------------------------------|:--------------------------------------|
 | DiskCaretaker.swift        | This file contains objects that help write and save data onto a file                    | DiskCaretaker, QuestionGroupCaretaker |

 ## Controllers
-The controllers folder can be found in the [Controllers](https://github.com/GeorgeSolorio/RableWabble/tree/master/RableWabble/Controllers) folder
+The controllers files can be found in the [Controllers](https://github.com/GeorgeSolorio/RableWabble/tree/master/RableWabble/Controllers) folder
 | File                       | Description                                                               | Obejcts     | Protocol               |
 | ---------------------------|:--------------------------------------------------------------------------|:------------|:-----------------------|
 | AppSettingsViewController.swift | Provides information about optional settings | AppSettingsViewController | None |